Adroiti/docs-for-code-review-tools/RuboCop/Style-SpecialGlobalVars.md

 ## Description

-This cop enforces naming for global variables.
+This rule enforces naming for global variables.
 By default, it recommends to avoid using Perl-style special variables (like `$:`, `$;`, etc. ).
 They are quite cryptic and their use in anything but one-liner scripts is discouraged.
 Use the human-friendly aliases provided by the `English` library.

 ## Default configuration